fsharp/fslang-design/drafts/FS-1146-scoped-nowarn.md

 ## Script files

 Item 6 of the [Detailed Specification](#detailed-specification) section extends the new functionality to script files, thereby introducing a breaking change.
 Alternatively, we could disallow `#warnon` for script files.
-Or define rules for `#warnon` before the `#nowarn` that different from the rules for `.fs` source files and necessarily complicated.
+Or define rules for `#warnon` before the `#nowarn` that are different from the rules for `.fs` source files and necessarily complicated.

 ## Interaction with Line Directives

 A (perhaps more user-friendly) alternative to item 9 of the [Detailed Specification](#detailed-specification) section would be to have `#nowarn` / `#warnon` operate independently of the `#line` directives.
-For the implementation, however, this would mean book-keeping of the original filename and line numbers in all `range`s.
+For the implementation, however, this would mean book-keeping of the original filename and line numbers in the `range` struct.
 Which is, both in terms of implementation effort and runtime cost, probably prohibitive.

 # Compatibility